soxueren/atsd/api/network/message.md

 > If time fields are omitted, the record is inserted with the current server time.

-Message text or one of the tags is required, otherwise the message will be dropped silently.
+Message text or at least one tag is required, otherwise the message will be dropped silently.

 Enclose tag values and message text containing space in double quotes.